waldrain/waldrain.github.io/moniwonig.md

 Hence, we have
 a [COP](https://en.wikipedia.org/wiki/Coefficient_of_performance) of 3.175.

-The second cycle on 14.5 heated 290 litres of water from 28°C to 59°C, requiring 10.45 kWh of power, using 8.3-5 = 3.3 kWh of electric power from the PV, a COP of 3.17.
+The second cycle on May 14 heated 290 litres of water from 28°C to 59°C, requiring 10.45 kWh of power, using 8.4-5 = 3.4 kWh of electric power from the PV, a COP of 3.07 for A17/W28-59.

 We also see that the WWWP requires max. ca. 550W;
 so, to feed it with the 24V PV system, it should be producing not much less than 20A at 25V.